vtex-apps/product-summary/docs/ProductSummarySpecificationBadges.md

   ]
 ```

-If you want to show the value for the `Demo` specification, you could pass:
+If you want to show the value for the `Demo` specification, you could pass:

 ```
   "product-specification-badges": {